• Skip to main content

 A Healthier Thanksgiving: How do you want to feel?

 I’ve written about balance and how what is most important is to focus making choices that leave you feeling good.
 When it comes to holiday eating, that can mean different things for everyone.
 The season of family gatherings, cocktail parties and work events is upon us, and your healthy equilibrium can fall to the wayside – especially in the food realm.
-As you know my food philosophy focuses on eating real food rather than following any particular diet or restricting the things you crave.
+As you know my food philosophy focuses on eating real food rather than following any particular diet or restricting the things you crave, like mashed potatoes or all the Thanksgiving desserts.
+(I’m looking at you, pumpkin pie!)
 Here are some of the ways I approach Thanksgiving and the holidays to keep my mind and body happy.

 Don’t go hungry, don’t go full

 You don’t want to sit down to Thanksgiving totally famished or you’ll absolutely eat so much you’re stuffed.
-No one likes to feel stuffed!
+No one likes to feel stuffed as roasted turkey!
 But you also want to make sure you bring the best sauce to the table: hunger.
-I try to eat a regular breakfast and lunch and make them as vegetable-based and healthy as possible.
+Eating healthy early in the day and having a regular breakfast and lunch will set your stomach up to be hungry.
+Make your first two meals as vegetable-based and healthy as possible.
 A green smoothie for breakfast and a salad for lunch.
 (We tend to eat a Thanksgiving dinner around 5:00).
 I make them on the petite side so I work up a good appetite.

 Warm up and hydrate with some tea.